When to Use an Executive Search Firm

 If an executive search has to be worth the investment, how do you do the math?
 The importance of a senior executive role can be measured financially.
 How much money might this executive make for your company?
 If you don’t find the right person, how much money might this person lose?
 If the cost of not filling the role with the right candidate is significantly higher than the cost of the search, then you may be ready to consider investing in the services of a retained executive search firm.

-Retained search firm is not right for every search every time.
-There are some roles that are not worth making that kind of investment.
+Retained search is not right for every search every time.
+There are some roles that are simply not important enough for that kind of investment.
+In those cases, you don’t use an executive search firm.
 I often brainstorm with senior executives about ways they can build their teams without incurring the expense of an executive search firm.
 You can get a lot of lift with employee referrals, job postings, and LinkedIn.
-But you have to have the time and bandwidth to do the recruiting yourself.
+If you need support, a recruiting research practice like our firm Intellerati could help you develop a list of potential candidates with biographies and contact information.
+They can even qualify the candidates for you.
+But ultimately you have to have the time and bandwidth to do the recruiting yourself.
 Recruiting top performing executives is labor-intensive, complex, and requires a rare set of skills and expertise.
 That is why retained search firms exist.
 In fact, they are in such demand that, despite the economic downturn, their average fee for an engagement has increased.

 1. Good just is not good enough.
 You require a senior executive candidate who is truly great.